Food hygiene ratings

 Want to find out food hygiene standards at local food outlets?

 Food safety officers inspect businesses to check that their hygiene standards meet legal requirements.
-The hygiene standards found at these inspections will be rated on a scale ranging from zero at the bottom (which means ‘urgent improvement necessary’) to a top rating of five (‘very good’).
+The hygiene standards found at these inspections are rated on a scale ranging from zero at the bottom (which means ‘urgent improvement necessary’) to a top rating of five (‘very good’).

 The FSA website has more information about the FHRS including, how ratings are calculated, what the different ratings mean, how often a business will be given a new rating and the re-rating and appeal provisions.